Al's Anorak More Info

 Al's Anorak in LYNX Pattern, with the Hood wide open.

 We made our first Anoraks in Spring 2015 and ever since they have been very popular with some very serious outdoor guys.
 In summer of 2015, Bill McConnell of Discovery Channel’s Dual Survival phoned to say he was looking for the best wool on the market to wear on a TV Show that he was not at liberty to name at that point.
 He said he'd consider WeatherWool along with everything else, and stressed his selection would be based strictly on quality.
 A few days later he called back and told us he knew there wouldn't be anything else available on a par with WeatherWool, and Al's Anorak in Lynx Pattern is prominent in the initial episodes of the 2016 season.
 Bill, who has since become an Advisor, told me he would have worn WeatherWool for all the cold-weather episodes, but the show's producers would allow him to wear us for only one adventure.
 The Anorak also earned a tremendous review from Tom Brown III, another well-known professional outdoorsman who is also now a WeatherWool Advisor.
-It's also very highly rated by serious guys in the United States Army, Air Force and Navy.
-And we'd love to show the Anorak to people in the Marines and the Coast Guard.
+It's also very highly rated by serious guys in the United States Army, Air Force, Marine Corps and Navy.

 Al's Anorak is named for a family friend, a truly heavy-duty worldwide outdoor adventurer who left us much too soon.
 Al really loved to wear a Pullover with a Hood.
 There is something about that design that just gets to some people, and Al was foremost among them.

-The Anorak has a tapered fit and without the side-zips some people would have difficulty getting in and out of it.
+The Anorak has a bit of a tapered fit and the side-zips make it much easier to get in and out of it.